asizikov/photo-lib-organizer/README.md

 Weekend-ish project that I use to organize a dump of my photos.

-There are two things that it does at the moment:
+There are a few things that it does at the moment:

 * Scans a directory and builds an index (Filename, location, EXIF information, Hash)
 * Detects duplicates based on hash value and build an html page for me to review
+* Updates file created dates to photo taken date when mismatch is detected

 ## Tech sctack